Smokeyoy/Smokeyoy/README.md

 # Smokeyoy

-### About Me
-I am a Freshman (14) and I live in the Washington Metro Area.
-I can code well in Python and a good bit of C++.

-# Smokeyoy

 ## About Me

 I am a Freshman in High School (14) and I live in the Washington Metro Area.
 I can code well in Python and a good bit of C++.
 I am a fast learner and I pick up new technologies and frameworks quickly.
 I am also on my HS Robotics team and we will be competing in the [FIRST Robotics Competition](https://www.firstinspires.org/) this winter.
 We have an Organizational Repository on here where I maintain and develop our website.
 We are currently using TypeScript, and React and hosting on Vercel.